ryan-story/Open-SAS/vscode-extension/README.md

 1. Install the Open-SAS kernel: `python -m open_sas.kernel install`
 2. Create a new Jupyter notebook (`.ipynb`)
 3. Select "osas" as the kernel
-4. Write SAS code in cells and execute
+4. Write SAS-style code in cells and execute

 **Option 2: Open-SAS Notebooks (.osasnb)**
 1. Create a new file with `.osasnb` extension
-2. Write SAS code in cells
+2. Write SAS-style code in cells
 3. Execute cells individually or run all
 4. View formatted output and datasets